-The Department of Employee Services provides human resources services to all County departments, including employee recruitment and selection, personnel ordinance and policy administration, employee relations, diversity, position classification and compensation, employee training and development, workforce planning, benefits administration, employee wellness, risk management, workers’ compensation, liability and casualty claims management, human resources information systems, labor relations and collective bargaining.
+The Department of Human Resources provides human resources services to all County departments, including employee recruitment and selection, personnel ordinance and policy administration, employee relations, diversity, position classification and compensation, employee training and development, workforce planning, benefits administration, employee wellness, risk management, workers’ compensation, liability and casualty claims management, human resources information systems, labor relations and collective bargaining.

-The Employee Services Assistant Director provides broad strategic and operational support to the DES Director regarding policy development and implementation, and by regularly acting in the Director's capacity on key issues and in the Director's absence.
+The Assistant Director, Human Resources provides broad strategic and operational support to the HR Director regarding policy development and implementation, and by regularly acting in the Director's capacity on key issues and in the Director's absence.
 The incumbent provides complex staff assistance to the Board of County Commissioners, County Administrator, County departments and County Counsel.
 The incumbent is responsible for managing the staff and operations of several functional areas within the department as well as acting as the County's Chief Negotiator.

-The Employee Services Assistant Director is the second in command within the department and differs from the Employee Services Director who oversees department-wide operations and has authority and responsibility for the strategic direction of the department’s mission and the outcomes of department performance.
-This position also differs from other human resources management positions in the department, which supervise personnel and programs within one functional area.
+The Assistant Director, Human Resources is the second in command within the department and differs from the Human Resources Director who oversees department-wide operations and has authority and responsibility for the strategic direction of the department’s mission and the outcomes of department performance.
+This position also differs from other human resources management positions in the department, which supervise personnel and programs within one functional area.,/p>

 Duties may include but are not limited to the following:

-2. Acts on behalf of the DES Director on assigned projects, issues and in the Director’s absence; serves as point person on key strategic initiatives; provides policy interpretation and policy direction to department's management team; participates in department budgeting and long-range planning processes; participates in program decisions with members of the management team.
+- Acts on behalf of the HR Director on assigned projects, issues and in the Director’s absence; serves as point person on key strategic initiatives; provides policy interpretation and policy direction to department's management team; participates in department budgeting and long-range planning processes; participates in program decisions with members of the management team.

-7. Monitors legislative action reports, bills and new legislation affecting the County; makes recommendations to the DES director; works closely with DES staff to ensure that they are updated on employment and labor law changes and trends.
+- Monitors legislative action reports, bills and new legislation affecting the County; makes recommendations to the HR Director; works closely with HR staff to ensure that they are updated on employment and labor law changes and trends.